kaiofbgarcia/BestBuds/README.md

-this is a site made for the GTA-RP game community, where players play characters in a fictional US city.
+This is a site made for the GTA-RP game community, where players play characters in a fictional US city.
 Soon the consumption of marijuana is legalized and BestBuds is a totally legal store that sells this product and its derivatives.